Start here: 21 steps to set up your company and close your round.

 With SeedLegals it takes moments to create employment agreements (for your permanent team members) or consultancy agreements (for contractors) and get them e-signed right here on the SeedLegals platform.
 Don’t leave your company at risk, take care of those right now.

-5: Get investment ready by starting on your Due Diligence checklist
+5: Get investment ready

 Before an investor will agree to invest in your company they’re going to want to conduct their own due diligence into the company.
 Have the founders and team all signed agreements with the company?
 Are there any outstanding debts?
 Who are the other shareholders?
 And a whole lot more.

-SeedLegals helps make your Due Diligence easier and less stressful:
+SeedLegals helps make your due diligence easier and less stressful:

 Firstly, use the Due Diligence Checklist to get knowledgeable now on the things that investors will be looking for.
 Start adding information into your due diligence checklist right now so you'll know which things to look out for later.